varnishcache/varnish-cache/doc/sphinx/phk/thatslow.rst

 	  712 lines in .ac files
 	  613 lines in .lnt files

-For the sake of simplicity, lets us call it a round 150K total lines [#f1]_.
+For the sake of simplicity, let us call it a round 150K total lines [#f1]_.

 Varnish has been in existence for 10 years, so that's 15K lines per year.